-Our work for Traralgon Primary School saw us refurbish and renovate a tired 1960’s Light Timber Frame Construction (LTC) Building to be more functional, flexible and interesting.
-The project involved converting existing classrooms into larger spaces that could be connected to other classrooms as well as creating more intimate spaces for small group learning and individual tuition.
+Our work for Traralgon Primary School saw us refurbish and renovate a tired 1960s Light Timber Frame Construction (LTC) building to be more functional, flexible and interesting.
+We converted existing classrooms into larger spaces that could be connected to other classrooms and created more intimate spaces for small group learning and individual tuition.
 Alongside this work we also connected two buildings with an external walkway, rejuvenated the central passageway and created new store room facilities to enhance the functioning capabilities of the school.

-Throughout the project – from masterplanning stage through to practical completion – we worked closely with our client, The Victorian School Building Authority, the School Community and Builder (DUCON Maintenance) to ensure we met their budget, timelines and reporting requirements.
+Throughout the project – from masterplanning stage through to practical completion – we worked closely with our client, the Victorian School Building Authority, the school community and the builder (DUCON Maintenance) to ensure we met their budget, timelines and reporting requirements.
 For us it once again proves that we do not need to tear down existing facilities to create a new stimulating environment for our clients.